DRIFT-Net: A Spectral--Coupled Neural Operator for PDEs Learning: Abstract

 \section{Abstract}

 Learning PDE dynamics with neural solvers can significantly improve wall-clock efficiency and accuracy compared with classical numerical solvers.
 In recent years, foundation models for PDEs have largely adopted multi-scale windowed self-attention, with the scOT backbone in \textsc{Poseidon} serving as a representative example.
 However, because of their locality, truly globally consistent spectral coupling can only be propagated gradually through deep stacking and window shifting.
-This weakens global coupling and leads to error accumulation and drift during closed-loop rollouts.
+This locality can weaken globally consistent spectral coupling, which has been associated with increased error accumulation and drift during closed-loop rollouts.
 To address this, we propose \textbf{DRIFT-Net}.
 It employs a dual-branch design comprising a spectral branch and an image branch.
 The spectral branch is responsible for capturing global, large-scale low-frequency information, whereas the image branch focuses on local details and nonstationary structures.
 Specifically, we first perform controlled, lightweight mixing within the low-frequency range.
 Then we fuse the spectral and image paths at each layer via bandwise weighting, which avoids the width inflation and training instability caused by naive concatenation.
 The fused result is transformed back into the spatial domain and added to the image branch, thereby preserving both global structure and high-frequency details across scales.
 Compared with strong attention-based baselines, DRIFT-Net achieves lower error and higher throughput with fewer parameters under identical training settings and budget.
 On Navier--Stokes benchmarks, the relative $L_{1}$ error is reduced by 7\%--54\%, the parameter count decreases by about 15\%, and the throughput remains higher than scOT.
 Ablation studies and theoretical analyses further demonstrate the stability and effectiveness of this design.
 The code is available at \url{https://github.com/cruiseresearchgroup/DRIFT-Net}.